 Following the consultation, the young person and family (where appropriate) will then be supported to undertake the training programme.
-If they are not ready or suitable for training, a future review date will be set, and they will continue to be provided with travel assistance.
+If they are not ready or suitable for training, a future review date will be set, and they will continue to be provided with travel assistance if they remain eligible.